Final level art by 2D artist

 Health Pack

-Lastly, I produced the Health Pack asset: a mechanical, gear-inspired item with a green glow that matches the polish and style of the Capture Points and Towers already in-game.
+The Health Pack asset is a mechanical, gear-inspired item with a green glow that matches the polish and style of the Capture Points and Towers already in-game.
 Users run into this item to collect it, and gain an immediate amount of health back.

-The gear-inspired design reinforced its functional role within the Zo-gear game system, and the green glow matched healing abilities and VFX to establish a consistent visual language around recovery.
-This ensured players could identify health pickups immediately without breaking visual cohesion across the level.
+I decided the gear-inspired design would reinforced its functional role within the Zo-gear game system, and I chose the green glow to match the healing abilities and VFX, establishing a consistent visual language around recovery.

 Final production assets